josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 Yes, you're moving faster _before_ the point you realize it's not worth going further and you move on to the next iteration...but that point moves _later in the process_.

 Previously, you might've stopped before taking on too much—say, before implementing the login system—because you would've paused to consider whether it was worthwhile to invest so much time and effort.
 You might have decided it wasn't.
-Every addition comes with a cost, and so you get a natural chance to reevaluate, and potentially discover when things aren't working and it's time to move on.
+Every addition comes with a cost, and so you get a natural chance to reevaluate, and potentially discover when things aren't working and it's time to try something new.

-But when using AI, because that investment is far more trivial, you'll likely just keep going a lot longer than you would have otherwise—maybe even past the point where the initial gains become a wash.
+But when using AI, because that investment is far more trivial, instead of bailing out, you'll likely just keep going a lot longer than you would have otherwise—maybe even past the point where the initial gains are wiped out.

 <CalloutPlusQuote>